BitFancy/Solana-Frontrunning-Bot/README.md

 ---

 ## 🌟 Introduction
-This repository contains a **Solana Frontrunning Bot** built to identify and capitalize on frontrunning opportunities in the Solana ecosystem.
+This repository contains a **Solana Frontrunning Bot** built using **Python** to identify and capitalize on frontrunning opportunities in the Solana ecosystem.
 The bot monitors pending transactions in the Solana mempool, identifies profitable opportunities, and submits transactions with higher gas fees to ensure priority execution.

 ---

 ## 🚀 Features
 - **Mempool Monitoring**: Tracks pending transactions in the Solana mempool.
-- **High-Speed Execution**: Built with Rust for low-latency performance.
+- **High-Speed Execution**: Built with Python for flexibility and ease of use.
 - **Gas Optimization**: Dynamically adjusts gas fees to outbid competitors.
 - **Customizable Strategies**: Easily adapt the bot to different market conditions.
 - **Risk Management**: Implements safeguards to minimize losses.